 Disease

-In a well-maintained tank, diseases are rarely seen, that’s because Killifish are generally very hardy.
-There is non guarantee that you won’t deal with any disease, bacterial diseases and velvet can sometimes affect the species.
-Anything you add in the tank can provide disease, including plants, fish, substrate, decorations, and invertebrates so take care to properly clean or quarantine any items that you intend to add to an established community tank setup.
+In a well-maintained tank, diseases are rarely seen.
+That’s because Killifish are generally very hardy.
+There is no guarantee that you won’t deal with any disease.
+Bacterial diseases and velvet can sometimes affect the species.
+Anything you add to the tank can provide disease, including plants, fish, substrate, decorations, and invertebrates so take care to properly clean or quarantine any items that you intend to add to an established community tank setup.

-A well-balanced diet and the proper environment- a tank which is managed to be closer to their natural habitat, is the best way to prevent disease.
-If your Killifish is stressed is more likely to get a disease.
+A well-balanced diet and the proper environment- a tank that is managed to be closer to their natural habitat, is the best way to prevent disease.
+If your Killifish is stressed are more likely to get a disease.

 Breeding

 Maybe the most interesting thing about killifish is their different spawning methods.
-These methods separate them generally into three groups: annuals, semi-annuals and non-annuals.
-Annuals live in temporary pools in the wild that dry up each year for periods up to 6 months.
+These methods generally separate them into three groups: annuals, semi-annuals, and non-annuals.
+Annuals live in temporary pools in the wild that dry up each year for periods of up to 6 months.

 After easy breeding, I got a new Golden Wonder Killifish with unique colors.

-A female killifish can lay about 90 eggs in a week if provided convenient conditions.
+A female killifish can lay about 90 eggs in a week if provided with convenient conditions.
 12 – 14 days is the time that fertilized eggs usually need to hatch.
-Is essential to transfer the laid eggs to a separate aquarium for security reasons, because sometimes adult fish can eat them.
-Warm water with temperatures of 77 – 80 °F (25 – 27 °C) is fine for the fry and you can feed them on shredded plants or even with crushed bloodworms and other small insects for faster growth.
+It is essential to transfer the laid eggs to a separate aquarium for security reasons because sometimes adult fish can eat them.
+Warm water with temperatures of 77 – 80 °F (25 – 27 °C) is fine for the fry, and you can feed them on shredded plants or even with crushed bloodworms and other small insects for faster growth.

 Ideal Tank Mates